thanhduy1512/giphy-app/README.md

 - To run the project locally, follow these steps:
 - Clone the repository
 - Install dependencies using `npm install`
-- Obtain a Giphy API key and replace the placeholder in the code with your actual API key
+- Obtain a Giphy API key and replace the placeholder in the code with your actual API key (no need in this case since I already provide env key)
 - Run the application using `npm start`

 # Features